-Use this feature to select the type of device that the system is going to boot from.
-The options are Legacy, UEFI, and DUAL.
+Use this feature to select the type of device that the system will boot from.
+The options are Legacy, UEFI, and Dual.

 Legacy to EFI Support

 Select Enabled to boot EFI OS support after Legacy boot order has failed.
 The options are Disabled and Enabled.